 Click the “New Option” button and set the Min and Max Values for your products in the Options List.
 You can add as many ranges as you need.

 You can type in the Value prefix and suffix.
 They will be shown before and after the range value.
 Thousands separator and Decimal separator will be the characters that visually divide the values.
 In the Number of decimals field, you can set how many of them will be shown as a range.

 In the Query Variable field you should put the name of the meta field.
 The values in that field will be sorted by this filter.

 Don’t forget to click on the “Publish” button to save the changes.

 Open the page where you want to add the filter in the Elementor page builder.
 Drop the Check Range widget to the section.

 In the Content settings, you’ll need to choose the created filter in the Select filter field.
 Then, apply This filter for the “JetWooBuilder Product Grid”.

-Fill in the other fields, define the widget you are working with in the Query ID field (the details about how to do that you can find in this tutorial), and do the styling.
+Fill in the other fields, define the widget you are working on within the Query ID field (the details about how to do that you can find in this tutorial), and do the styling.
 The last step is to click on the “Publish” button and check how the filter works.

-Create a listing for that CPT and display the posts in the Listing Grig on the page.
+Create a listing for that CPT and display the posts in the Listing Grid on the page.

 After that, drop the Check Range filter widget to the page.